MartinPankraz/sap-is-starter-pack-tf/README.md

 1. Once the provisioning is done, you can proceed with the setup of the Cloud Foundry environment including the new role collections for Integration Suite (PI_Administrator,PI_Business_Expert,PI_Integration_Developer).
 Otherwise, step 3 will fail.

 ### Step 3: Setup of the Cloud Foundry environment

-1. See the generated `terraform.tfvars` file in the directory.
-1. Navigate to the `cf-setup` directory.
-1. Run `terraform init` to initialize the Terraform configuration.
-1. Run `terraform plan` to see the changes that will be applied.
-1. Run `terraform apply -auto-approve` to apply the Terraform configuration.

-Verify the SAP Process Integration Runtime was created successfully by checking the service instances in the Cloud Foundry environment and its generated service key from the BTP portal.
-Check the instance details area that opens to the right, select the Actions menu using the button with the three dots `...` .

-Happy integrating with SAP BTP!

-## Setup Terramate

-You have the option top deploy the setup either in a productive or a trial landscape of SAP BTP.
-Both options are available in different Terramate stacks.

-### Initialitze the setup

 To initialize the setup for the trial stacks execute the following command: